Brandon4514/PortfolioProject/README.md

 ![Number_of_rides_month](https://user-images.githubusercontent.com/108597401/177032549-03ce65b4-b57f-46ad-80f2-013ef7d49946.png)

 In this graph the number of rides are broken into the months of the year.
-As we could see though the monhts of May to October the rides tend to be at its highest. which could be understanable because they are warmer months.
-While in the colder months such as November tp March rides tend to be at its lowest
+As we could see through the months of May to October the rides tend to be at its highest. which could be understanable because they are warmer months.
+While in the colder months such as November to March rides tend to be at its lowest

 ## Phase 6: Act
 After analyzing, we reached into the following conclusion: